Cray-HPE/docs-csm/operations/node_management/Add_a_Standard_Rack_Node.md

     - `Xname`: The component name (xname) for the `MgmtSwitchConnector` in the form of `xXcCwWjJ`
       - `X` is the rack number
       - `C` is the chassis
-        - If the destination `LeafBMC` switch is within an standard rack this should be `0`.
+        - If the destination `LeafBMC` switch is within an standard rack this should be `0`
-        - If the destination `LeafBMC` switch is located within a air-cooled chassis in an EX2500 cabinet, then this should be `4`.
+        - If the destination `LeafBMC` switch is located within a air-cooled chassis in an EX2500 cabinet, then this should be `4`
       - `W` is the rack U position of the management network leaf switch
       - `J` is the switch port number
-    - `NodeNics`: The component name (xname) of the new node's BMC.
-This field is an array in the payloads below, but should only contain 1 element.
+    - `NodeNics`: The component name (xname) of the new node's BMC; this field is an array in the payloads below, but should only contain one element
-      - `VendorName`: this field varies depending on the OEM for the management switch.
-For example, if the BMC is plugged into port 36 of the switch the following vendor names could apply:
+      - `VendorName`: this field varies depending on the OEM for the management switch; for example, if the BMC is plugged into port 36 of the switch the following vendor names could apply:
       - Aruba leaf switches use this format: `1/1/36`
       - Dell leaf switches use this format: `ethernet1/1/36`